videnlabs/tls-cc-tools/README.md

 ## About This Project
-This project is intended to demonstrate how one might use OpenSSL (or similarly to constructed TLS engine) to test a TLS client for conformance to the TLS requirements as laid out by NIAP's Application Software Protection Profile(https://www.niap-ccevs.org/pp/PP_APP_v1.1/) as part of the Common Criteria framework.
+This project is intended to demonstrate how one might use OpenSSL (or similarly to constructed TLS engine) to test a TLS client for conformance to the TLS requirements as laid out by NIAP's Application Software Protection Profile(https://www.niap-ccevs.org/pp/PP_APP_v1.1/) as part of the Common Criteria framework.\

+This project has been cloned from the Common Criteria Github.

 ## License
 This work was prepared by an U.S. Government employee and, therefore, is excluded from copyright by Section 105 of the Copyright Act of 1976.